 Per Page:

-Exterior view of Sydney Aquarium on the eastern side of Darling Harbour.
+Exterior view of Sydney Aquarium on the eastern side of Darling Harbour in Sydney, Australia.

-HM Bark Endeavour, a replica ship anchored at the Australian National Maritime Museum in Darling Harbour, Sydney.
+HM Endeavour, a replica ship anchored at the Australian National Maritime Museum in Darling Harbour, Sydney.
 The original Endeavour was commanded by Lt.
-James Cook during his first voyage of discovery (1768-1771) where he mapped the New Zealand coast and explored the eastern coast of Australia.
+James Cook during his first voyage of discovery (1768-1771).

 The Sydney Tower is the tallest free-standing structure in the city and the second-tallest in Australia.
 The tower stands 309 m (1,014 ft) above the central business district.

-The Three Sisters are a rock formation found in the Greater Blue Mountains of New South Wales, Australia, on the north escarpment of the Jamison Valley.
-Their names are Meehni 922 m (3,024 ft), Wimlah 918 m (3,011 ft), and Gunnedoo 906 m (2,972 ft).
-They are located close to the town of Katoomba and are one of the Greater Blue Mountains' best-known sites, towering above the Jamison Valley.
-The Three Sisters were formed around 200 million years ago, when volcanoes erupted through the coal, sandstone, and shale in the area.
-A UNESCO World Heritage Site since 2000, the Greater Blue Mountains is also home to over 400 kinds of endangered and rare animals, as well as unique plants.
+The Three Sisters is a well-known rock formation in the Greater Blue Mountains of New South Wales, Australia, located on the north slope of the Jamison Valley.
+The Sisters’ names are Meehni at 922 m (3,024 ft), Wimlah at 918 m (3,011 ft), and Gunnedoo at 906 m (2,972 ft).
+They were formed around 200 million years ago, when volcanoes erupted through the coal, sandstone, and shale in the area.
+A UNESCO World Heritage site since 2000, the Greater Blue Mountains are home to over 400 kinds of rare animals, as well as unique plants.

-Orphan Rock in the Blue Mountains as viewed from a cable car.
+Orphan Rock in the Blue Mountains, Australia, as viewed from a cable car.

-Some of the granite boulders at Devils Marbles Conservation Reserve near Wauchope, in the Northern Territory.
-The marbles were formed through various geological processes including chemical and mechanical weathering.
+Some of the granite boulders at Devils Marbles Conservation Reserve near Wauchope, in Australia's Northern Territory.
+The marbles were formed through various geological processes, including chemical and mechanical weathering.

-Boab trees along the Plenty Highway in the Outback.
+Boab, or baobab, trees along the Plenty Highway in Australia's Outback.
 These trees store water in their swollen trunks and shed their leaves during the dry season.
-Indigenous Australians used them as a source of water and food, and utilized the leaves medicinally.